wisieeen/video-for-comfy/README.md

 # video for comfy
- tool for creating videos in ComfyUI
+ Tool for creating videos in ComfyUI on low-end PC
  link:
  https://youtu.be/21k_JfdHDDg